ergo-services/ergo/docs/faq.md

 ### What is MCP support in Ergo?

 Ergo has built-in support for the Model Context Protocol (MCP), an emerging standard for AI tool integration.
-The [MCP application](extra-library/applications/mcp.md) exposes the running cluster to AI assistants (Claude Code, Cursor, and any MCP-compatible client) as a set of diagnostic tools.
-The AI inspects processes, queries events, captures goroutine dumps, reads logs, and runs samplers through natural language.
+The [Observer](extra-library/applications/observer.md) application serves it beside its web UI: the running cluster reaches AI assistants (Claude Code, Cursor, and any MCP-compatible client) as resources to read and tools to call.
+The AI inspects processes, queries events, captures goroutine dumps, reads logs, and asks the same question of every node, through natural language.

 Two deployment modes: